Singularity (software)

 Singularity is a free and open-source computer program that performs operating-system-level virtualization also known as containerization.

 One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.

 The need for reproducibility requires the ability to use containers to move applications from system to system.

 Using Singularity containers, developers can work in reproducible environments of their choosing and design, and these complete environments can easily be copied and executed on other platforms.

-In 2021 the Singularity open source project split into two projects called Apptainer and SingularityCE.
+In 2021 the community of Singularity open source project voted to rename itself to Apptainer and also came under the umbrella of the Linux Foundation; also in 2021, the company Sylabs forked the original Singularity project and released SingularityCE.

 History

 Singularity began as an open-source project in 2015, when a team of researchers at Lawrence Berkeley National Laboratory, led by Gregory Kurtzer, developed the initial version written in the C programming language and released it under the BSD license.

 By the end of 2016, many developers from different research facilities joined forces with the team at Lawrence Berkeley National Laboratory to further the development of Singularity.

 Singularity quickly attracted the attention of computing-heavy scientific institutions worldwide: